 WINTER RUNNING FROM THE INSIDE OUT

-The benefits of combining indoor running with outdoor running.
+The benefits of combining indoor running

 Like we covered in our last post, Win Your Winter, depending on the weather and your location, running outside isn’t always an option.
 But that doesn’t mean you should stop running during those times.
 Here, we’ll take a look at the benefits of including indoor running into your winter run routine.

 Sometimes, it’s what’s on the inside that counts.

 There are plenty of reasons to love indoor running.
 Of course, the biggest one, is that it is available to us year-round.
 Here are some additional benefits of running indoors:

 When you’re running on a treadmill, you can have total control of your run.
 You can accurately control you speed, timing, intervals, recovery and more.

 Use these added controls to your advantage by allowing them to drive personal goals.
 Your goals could involve distance, speed, timing and more.
 And on a treadmill, they’re easy to track and stick to throughout.